-It is common for an average detached home to typically take around 7 – 10 days to complete, depending on complexity etc.
+This is dependent on the house design, however, it is common for an average detached home to typically take around 7 – 10 days to erect, depending on complexity etc.

 Timber framed and SIPS buildings are designed to comply strictly with all current building regulations.
 Like most other systems, wall and ceiling lining materials (Plasterboards) must be correctly installed to achieve this.